eslint/rfcs/designs/2024-baseline-support/README.md

 When using the baseline, there is a chance that an error is resolved but the baseline file is not updated.
 This might allow new errors to creep in without noticing.
 To ensure that the baseline is always up to date, eslint can exit with an error code when there are ignored errors that do not occur anymore.
 To fix this, the developer can regenerate the baseline file.

 To implement this, we will need to extend `applyBaseline` to return the unmatched rules.
-In `cli.js` we will need to check if one or more rules are left unmatched, and exit with an error code.
-Depending on the verbose more we can display the list of errors that were left unmatched.
+In particular, we will need to check if one or more rules are left unmatched, and exit with an error code.
+Depending on the verbose mode we can display the list of errors that were left unmatched.

 ### ESLint Cache